Novato High School: Campus

 NHS rests on a 38-acre site, with two gymnasiums, a state-of-the-art science center, two performing arts centers (including a state-of-the-art theater completed in 2021), five computer centers, a library with a computer lab, dance studio, weight room, locker rooms, a wing for visual art classrooms, and a wing for music classrooms.
 Outdoor facilities include tennis courts, basketball courts, softball diamond, baseball stadium, turf football stadium with a track, soccer field, and a newly renovated swimming pool.

 Another student-led organization on campus is the Link Crew (since 2015).
 Link Crew has 11 and 12 grade students act as mentors and role models for the incoming 9 grade class to help in the transition from middle to high school.

 Curriculum

 Novato High School offers a range of academic programs, including college preparatory courses, Honors and Advanced Placement (AP) classes, as well as fine and performing arts and industrial arts courses.
 The school provides support services such as English Language Development (ELD) programs for students who require additional language assistance.

 Marin School of the Arts (MSA) is an arts program on Novato High School's campus; in addition to arts classes in their field of choice, MSA students also take regular Novato High School academic classes.
 MSA was founded in 2003 by Mark Peabody.

 Athletics

 Novato competes in the Marin County Athletic League (MCAL).
-Novato is a member of the North Coast Section(NCS) of the California Interscholastic Federation.
+Novato is a member of the North Coast Section (NCS) of the California Interscholastic Federation.

+Baseball

+Varsity most recently won MCAL in 2026.
+They last won NCS in 2007.